 How do I add students to classes?

 Go to the Manage Classes page and select the desired class.
 Click Add Students.
 Make the appropriate choice.
-Is the student was previously in in your district use Add Returning Students.
-When adding new students you can select the numbers of students to add by using the menu above the instructions.
+If the student was previously in your district use Add Returning Students.
+When adding new students you can select the number of students to add by using the menu above the instructions.